tsujamin/digi-approval/scope/work_scope.md

 # Risks #
 As the project is run through Digitial Canberra Challenge, and the final deliverable is a Proof of Concept rather than a full system, it poses low risk.

 + At the proof of concept stage, the system is not public-facing.
 No data is collected from members of the public.
-This eliminates a range of privacy risks, and also the risk of any embarassing public malfunction.
+This eliminates a range of privacy risks, and also the risk of any embarrassing public malfunction.
 + Any confidential or internal information from the ACT government is protected by the confidentiality provisions of the e-Government Cluster Collaborative Project Agreement.

 # Resource Management #